microsoft/dotnet/README.md

 # .NET Home

-This repository is the starting point to learn about [.NET open source projects](https://github.com/Microsoft?query=dotnet) on GitHub.
+The .NET Home repository is the starting point to engage in and learn about [.NET open source projects](https://github.com/Microsoft?query=dotnet) on GitHub.
+You read the more detailed [Introduction to .NET Open Source](http://blogs.msdn.com/dotnet) on the .NET blog.

 ## What are these Projects?

-These [projects](https://github.com/Microsoft?query=dotnet) will, in aggregate, contain all of the source code for Microsoft's .NET Core product, which provides the base runtime and framework of ASP.NET Core 5.
-Each one of the projects includes the source for one of the [.NET NuGet packages](http://www.nuget.org/profiles/dotnetframework) that is part of .NET Core 5.
-We are in the process of making all of .NET Core 5 available as open source on GitHub, however, most of it is still coming..
+These [projects](https://github.com/Microsoft?query=dotnet) will contain the source code for Microsoft's .NET Core  5 product.
+Each one of these projects contains the source for a [.NET NuGet package](http://www.nuget.org/profiles/dotnetframework) that is part of .NET Core 5.
+A few higher-level libraries (ex: [SIMD](http://github.com/microsoft/dotnet-simd)) are available now, and the rest will be added in the coming months.

+## What are ASP.NET Core 5 and .NET Core 5?

+[ASP.NET Core 5](https://github.com/aspnet/home) is a new version of ASP.NET that runs on Windows, Linux and Mac. .NET Core 5 provides the cross-platform runtime and framework for ASP.NET Core 5.
+ASP.NET Core 5 and .NET Core 5 are open source on GitHub.

 ## Contributing

 All projects (gladly) accept PRs and other contributions.
-See [Contributing Guide](CONTRIBUTING.md).
+See the [Contributing Guide](CONTRIBUTING.md).

 ## License